How to buy Ford (F) shares in Australia

 Ford Motor Company is an auto manufacturers business with stocks listed in the US.
 Ford shares (F) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$6.19 – an increase of 1.81% over the previous week.
+Its last market close was US$10.4 – an increase of 0.58% over the previous week.
+Here's how to invest if you're based in Australia.

 How to buy shares in Ford

 - Search for Ford.
-Find the share by name or ticker symbol: F. Research its history to confirm it's a solid investment against your financial goals.
+Find the share by name or ticker symbol: F. Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Ford.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?